 Jitendra Malik was born in Mathura, India in 1960.
 He received the B.Tech degree in Electrical Engineering from Indian Institute of Technology, Kanpur in 1980 and the PhD degree in Computer Science from Stanford University in 1985.
 In January 1986, he joined the university of California at Berkeley, where he is currently the Arthur J. Chick Professor in the Computer Science Division, Department of Electrical Engg and Computer Sciences.
 He is also on the faculty of the department of Bioengineering, and the Cognitive Science and Vision Science groups.
 During 2002-2004 he served as the Chair of the Computer Science Division and during 2004-2006 as the Department Chair of EECS.
-He serves on the advisory board of Microsoft Research India, and on the Governing Body of IIIT Bangalore.

 He received the gold medal for the best graduating student in

 Electrical Engineering from IIT Kanpur in 1980 and a Presidential Young

 Investigator Award in 1989.
 At UC Berkeley, he was selected for the Diane

 S. McEntyre Award for Excellence in Teaching in 2000, a Miller

 Research Professorship in 2001, and appointed to be the Arthur

 J. Chick Professor in 2002.
 He received the Distinguished Alumnus